Claude Berri: Death

-Berri died of a stroke, in Paris, aged 74.
-After his death, a group of nine works by Robert Ryman, Ad Reinhardt, Giorgio Morandi, Richard Serra and Lucio Fontana was promised to the Centre Pompidou in Paris in lieu of tax.
-But the heirs of the film director finally sold them through French art dealer Philippe Ségalot for about €50 million to Qatar.
+Berri died of a stroke, in Paris, aged 74, one week info filming the comedy Trésor.
+The film was completed by François Dupeyron.

+After Berri's death, a collection of nine works by Robert Ryman, Ad Reinhardt, Giorgio Morandi, Richard Serra and Lucio Fontana was promised to the Centre Pompidou in Paris in lieu of tax.
+But Berri's heirs ultimately sold them to Qatar, through French art dealer Philippe Ségalot, for about €50 million.